The first time I set up an online store, I remember staring at the blank canvas before me not knowing where to start.

 - Launch your store

-If you haven’t already, you’ll need to start a free trial of Shopify.
-The 14-day trial should give you more than enough time to build a store that’s ready to launch if you follow this guide and keep in mind that you can continue to add products and improve your store after it goes live.
+Before we begin, you’ll need to start a free trial of Shopify.
+The 14-day trial should give you more than enough time to build an online store that’s ready to launch if you follow this guide and keep in mind that you can continue to add products and improve your store after it goes live.

 When you start your trial, you’ll be prompted to enter a store name, which will become your default URL (e.g., storename.myshopify.com).
 You won’t be able to change this, but you will be able to buy a custom domain (e.g., yourstore.com) later on, so don't worry about picking the perfect name right now.